 Initially, he returned to the water to practice swimming.
 The return to surfing was another natural stage in his career, where he had to reorganize his life and create his own surfing style and technique.
 Perseverance was the key to his success.
 His goal has always been searching for the best waves on the planet, which he is still in pursuit of.

-In 1996, Pirata introduced Adapted Surfing to Brazil by setting up a surf school at the beach Pitangueiras, Guaruja.
+In 1996, Pirata introduced Adaptive Surfing to Brazil by setting up a surf school at the beach Pitangueiras, Guaruja.
 Here his work includes working with impoverished children and people with disabilities.
-Adapted Surfing is now being introduced by Pirata worldwide.
+Adaptive Surfing is now being introduced by Pirata worldwide.

 Order your free copy of “Surfing for All” in the ISA Store. ($5 handling fee applies)